 What an Inland Marine Policy Doesn’t Cover

-- Property at a Fixed Location: Inland marine typically won’t cover items covered by your commercial property insurance policy, which are primarily items in a fixed location, such as a building and its contents.
+- Property at a fixed location: Excludes items covered by your commercial property insurance policy, which are primarily items at a fixed location.

-- Your Vehicle: Inland marine insurance doesn’t cover the actual vehicle you use to transport your property.
-It only covers the property being transported by the vehicle.
+- Your vehicle: Excludes the actual vehicle you use to transport your property.
+Inland marine only covers the property being transported by the vehicle.

-- Transport over Water: An inland marine policy doesn’t cover goods or merchandise being transported across bodies of water, which is covered under an ocean marine insurance policy.
+- Transport over water: Excludes goods or merchandise being transported across bodies of water, which is covered under an ocean marine insurance policy.